Why won’t my part file upload?

 If you uploaded a design file (DXF, DWG, STEP, STP, EPS, or Adobe Illustrator format) to our website and found that bend location lines in your file are not being recognized by our quoting system, we can help!
 Troubleshoot your file with these tips.

 PDFs can’t be uploaded for instant quoting or emailed to SendCutSend to create or configure orders.
-However our Design Services can help with converting PDFs to CAD files if your PDF meets the Design Services guidelines.
+However our trusted Design Partners can help with converting PDFs to CAD files if your PDF if needed.

 To send a file to SendCutSend, your Autodesk Fusion design must be in inches or millimeters.
 Fusion defaults to centimeters, which we cannot accept.
 You can either set your default units before starting a design or update the units in your document settings after a design is created.
 Always export your DXF from a sketch or flat pattern, not from the File menu.